-Prerequisite: Required Biology and a second science credit; Recommended a course from the Health Science Program of Study.
+Prerequisite: Required Biology and one credit in Chemistry, Integrated Physics and Chemistry (IPC), or Physics; Recommended a course from the Health Science Career Cluster.

 Course Description: The Anatomy and Physiology course is designed for students to conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
 Students in Anatomy and Physiology will study a variety of topics, including the structure and function of the human body and the interaction of body systems for maintaining homeostasis.
 This course satisfies the 3rd or 4th year Science credit and is counted in the GPA as an academic elective.